mikegeyser/sacred-heart-walking-tour/data/004/poi-004-card-005.md

 ---
   id: 5
   type: 1
-  text: "Excerpt from G.Nolan’s recollective document “M.B.C Golden Jubilee at Observatory” written in 1974.
-This document, which reads like a post-dinner speech, was likely written for the Golden Jubilee Dinner celebrating 50 years of Sacred Heart College, Observatory held in The Ballroom of The Carlton Hotel in September 1974.
-The Ballroom was specially decorated in Blue & Gold for the occasion.
-G. Nolan was House Captain of O’Leary House in 1928. "
+  text: "Excerpt from G.Nolan’s document “M.B.C Golden Jubilee at Observatory”.
+This document reads like a post-dinner speech and was likely written for the 1974 Golden Jubilee Dinner.
+For the occasion, The Carlton Hotel Ballroom was decorated ‘Blue & Gold’.
+Nolan was O’Leary House Captain in 1928."
   url: assets/images/points-of-interest/03.52_53b_combined.jpg
   reference: "Image: Marist Archive"
 ---